Richard K. Sutherland: Japanese surrender

 At the Japanese surrender in Tokyo Bay on 2 September 1945, the Canadian representative, Colonel L. Moore Cosgrave, signed the Japanese Instrument of Surrender underneath, instead of on, the line for Canada.
 The Japanese drew attention to the error.
 Sutherland ran two strokes of his pen through the names of the four countries above the misplaced signatures and wrote them in where they belonged.
 The Japanese then accepted the corrected document.

 Later life and death

-Sutherland retired from the U.S. Army shortly after the Japanese surrender.
+Sutherland retired from the U.S. Army on 30 November 1946.

 Returning home, he confessed his affair to Josephine and was ultimately reconciled with her.
 Letters from Clark were intercepted and destroyed by Natalie.

 After the death of Josephine on 30 December 1957, he married Virginia Shaw Root in 1962.

 Sutherland died at Walter Reed Army Medical Center on 25 June 1966.
 His funeral was held at the Fort Myer, Virginia chapel on 29 June 1966 and he is buried at Arlington National Cemetery along with other family members.